 Fading novelty is the fading of excitement as we become accustomed to things.
 This phenomenon is upstream of issues like mistaking familiarity with comprehension, and the dulling of our attention.

 Two core ways to categorize tasks are Recognizing and Generating.
 Though they may seem initially similar, they differ in the effort involved.
-This dichotomy helps explain which ways of solving a problem are effective, and which ones are just paying lip service.
+This dichotomy helps explain why some apparent solutions work and others fail.

 Self-help is supposed to get people to stop needing it.
 But the typical incentives for readership in any medium mean that it's possible to get people dependent on your content, rather than freeing themselves from it.